A local depth measure for general data: General Framework and Definitions

-Even more, it is clear that if $\beta_1 < \beta_2,$ then $\lambda^{\beta_1}_x < \lambda^{\beta_2}_x.$ \end{remark} The locality level $\beta$ is a tuning parameter that determines the centralness of the point $x$ of the space conditional to a given window around $x.$ If the value is high it approaches the regular value of the point depth whereas if it is low it will only describe the centralness in a small neighborhood of $x$.
-As $\beta$ tends to one, the local depth measure tends to the depth measure.
+where $\beta$ is the locality level. \end{defn} \begin{remark} If $F$ is absolutely continuous, the infimum in Equation (\ref{localityparam}) is attained and hence, $ \lambda^{\beta}_z=\min{ \left\{ \lambda>0 : F(z+\lambda)-F(z-\lambda) \geq \beta\right\} }. $ Even more, it is clear that if $\beta_1 < \beta_2,$ then $\lambda^{\beta_1}_z < \lambda^{\beta_2}_z.$ \end{remark} The locality level $\beta$ is a tuning parameter that determines the centralness of the point $z$ of the space conditional to a given window around $z.$ If the value is high it approaches the regular value of the point depth whereas if it is low it will only describe the centralness in a small neighborhood of $z$.
+As $\beta$ tends to one, the local depth measure tends to the global depth measure.

 We can also define, in an analogous way, the Tukey univariate local depth,

 In what follows, without loss of generality, we restrict our attention to the case of simplicial local depth, $LD_S^{\beta}$.